Understanding & Overcoming Fear

 When you think about that rejection, try to think of any lessons which you may have learned from it.
 Lessons that eventually made you a better and stronger person.
 You may not have enjoyed that lesson at the time, but you can now see how valuable it was to learn.

 Not all rejections for example, were rejecting you or your ideas.
 Often, they are due to less personal reasons, such a person having a bad day.
-And even if you were rejected from being who you are, is it realistic for anyone to assume that they will be liked and accepted by everyone they meet?
+And even if you were rejected for being who you are, is it realistic for anyone to assume that they will be liked and accepted by everyone they meet?

 The key to overcoming rejection is not to take it personally.
 So rather than letting a rejection negatively affect you for the rest of your life, learn from it and then use it to make you a stronger person that will be capable of achieving more and greater things in the future.